Jelloge/insulin-pump-project/README.md

-ESample is the file where the program of the bolus calculator is located
+ESample is the file where the program for the bolus calculator is located